 PI: Dr. Gita Martohardjono

-This project is investigating the real-time mental processing of complex Spanish sentences by Spanish-English bilinguals in NYC.
+This project is investigating the real-time mental processing of complex sentences in the first and second languages of Spanish-English bilinguals in NYC.
 Most studies of bilingual processing tend to focus on second-language acquisition in adult second-language learners, comparing them to monolingual control groups.
-This study examines first-language processing in proficient bilinguals, comparing one group of bilinguals (heritage speakers) to another group of bilinguals (late bilinguals).
+This study examines processing in both the first and second languages of proficient bilinguals, comparing one group of bilinguals (heritage speakers) to another group of bilinguals (late bilinguals).

 This study utilizes eye-tracking in the visual world paradigm.
 A camera records participants’ eye movements and tracks what point on a screen participants are looking at while they listen to sentences and choose the correct picture from an array of choices.
 This methodology allows us to avoid experimental confounds caused by reading and metalinguistic tasks, which are affected by participants’ experience with formal education.